 According to the California Office of Traffic Safety traffic fatalities increased 7 percent from 3,387 in 2015 to 3,623 in 2016.

-Most traffic accident usually involve only two cars, but for an accident to be considered a multi car accident, three of more vehicles must be involved.
+Most traffic accidents usually involves only two cars, but for an accident to be considered a multi-car accident, three or more vehicles must be involved.

 These types of accidents can resolve into extremely high payouts for the victims should they decide to seek compensation.
 Serious injuries and fatalities are common.
 Due to nature of these accidents, these claims involve multiple insurance companies and fall under both personal injury and commercial policies.

 Whether you’re involved in a slow-moving 3-car accident in town or a huge pile-up on the interstate, you’ll need to know how to be fully compensated for your property damage, physical injuries, and pain and suffering.
 Always speak to a car accident lawyer for the more information or any questions you may have.